-- Prof of license as a registered nurse (RN) in one of the United States.
+- Proof of license as a registered nurse (RN) in one of the United States.

 - Academic transcript or proof of current certification, demonstrating one of the following: